ykps-cs-bar/codewars-ranking/README.md

 python tools.py remove <codewars_id>
 ```

-To set all accumulated scores to 0:
+To sync all players' starting score to their current score (effectively setting their display score to 0), do:
 ```sh
 python tools.py resetAll
 ```